Book One of The Soliloquy

 Golden Crown Literary Society Finalist! – To Sleep was a finalist for a 2014 Goldie in the Science Fiction/Fantasy category.
 Just making the finalist list is more than enough for me.
 The last time I won, it created so much pressure, I couldn’t write anything publishable for nearly 7 years!
 I am happily content with being “just” a finalist.

-To Sleep is told through the journal of Karen Miller, a nurse and student from Philadelphia.
+To Sleep is told through the journal of Erin Miller, a nurse and student from Philadelphia.
 The journal begins the night three alien ships appear above Earth.
-When Karen awakens, she is told Earth was destroyed by a space phenomenon called the Rift and she is to be the leader of a small group of women tasked with assisting their alien rescuers in awakening the four billion or so surviving humans who are in cryogenic suspension.
+When Erin awakens, she is told Earth was destroyed by a space phenomenon called the Rift and she is to be the leader of a small group of women tasked with assisting their alien rescuers in awakening the four billion or so surviving humans who are in cryogenic suspension.

-Each time Karen goes to sleep, she doesn’t know exactly what it will be like when she awakens.
-The line between what is real and what is not real becomes so blurred that Karen and the other women can only trust each other.
+Each time Erin goes to sleep, she doesn’t know exactly what it will be like when she awakens.
+The line between what is real and what is not real becomes so blurred that Erin and the other women can only trust each other.
 When reality is finally defined, the six of them learn truths that will forever change not just themselves, but every genetic homosexual on Earth.

 First speaker: Mona, android

-Second Speaker: Karen, humanoid
+Second Speaker: Erin, humanoid

 “The Malons have exercise equipment but it is different due to their muscle physiology.”